Tencent Music Entertainment Group (NYSE:TME) Shares Purchased by National Bank of Canada FI

 Analyst Upgrades and Downgrades

 A number of analysts have weighed in on the company.
 HSBC decreased their price objective on Tencent Music Entertainment Group from $5.10 to $3.90 in a research report on Tuesday, May 17th.
-The Goldman Sachs Group assumed coverage on Tencent Music Entertainment Group in a research report on Sunday, April 10th.
-They set a “sell” rating and a $5.60 price objective for the company.
-Two analysts have rated the stock with a sell rating, eight have assigned a hold rating and two have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, Tencent Music Entertainment Group presently has an average rating of “Hold” and an average target price of $8.59.
+The Goldman Sachs Group started coverage on Tencent Music Entertainment Group in a report on Sunday, April 10th.
+They issued a “sell” rating and a $5.60 price target for the company.
+Two investment analysts have rated the stock with a sell rating, eight have assigned a hold rating and two have given a buy rating to the company.
+According to MarketBeat, the stock has an average rating of “Hold” and an average price target of $8.59.

 About Tencent Music Entertainment Group